nadaa/Rate-Limiter/README.md

-#  Express Token Bucket Rate Limiter
+#  Token Bucket Rate Limiter

 A Token Bucket rate limiter middleware for Express.js built with TypeScript and backed by Redis.